datanav/docs/developer-guide.rst

     The most common source is the :ref:`dataset source <dataset_source>`, which reads entities from a dataset.
 But there are also :ref:`sources <source_section>` that can read data from external systems outside of Sesam.

-Sources have varying support for :ref:`continuations <concepts-continuation-support>`.
+Sources have varying support for :ref:`continuations <continuation-support>`.
 They accept an additional parameter called a *since* token.
 This token is used to fetch only the entities that have changed since the location stored in the token.
 This is used to ask for only the entities that have changed since the last time Sesam asked for them.
 The since token is an opaque string token that may take any form; it is interpreted by the source only.
 For example, for a SQL source it might be a datestamp, for a log based source it might be an offset.

 Sesam provides a number of out of the box *source* types, such as :ref:`SQL <sql_source>` and :ref:`LDAP <ldap_source>`.
-It is also easy for developers to expose a :ref:`microservice <concepts-extensions>` that can supply data from an external service.
+It is also easy for developers to expose a :ref:`microservice <extensions-feature>` that can supply data from an external service.
 The built-in :ref:`json <json_source>` source is able to consume data from these endpoints.
 These custom data providers can be written and hosted in any language.

 To help with this there are a number of template projects hosted on ` Sesam community on GitHub <https://github.com/sesam-community>`_ to help you get started.